nemanjam/nextjs-prisma-boilerplate/README.md

 ## Deployment

+I made a separate repository only for deployment with Traefik reverse proxy that needs only environment variables and image from Dockerhub.
+There are also Github Actions workflows to build, push and redeploy latest image on your server.
+You should use that for deployment.

+For the sake of completeness I described here how to build and run production app locally and in Docker.
+These two can be useful as staging environments for testing.
+I also described how to build and push live image to Dockerhub from your local development machine.

 #### Build and run production app locally

 When building and running app in production mode it will read variables from `.env.production` and `.env.production.local`.
 At build time the only required variable is `NEXTAUTH_URL` (it is used for base url in `CustomHead` component responsible for SEO).
 If you use `getStaticProps` (Static Site Generation) you will need to pass `DATABASE_URL` too with correct data.
 At runtime you need to define all public and private variables in these two files.